Open-Transactions/protocol-docs/content/index.md

 # protocol-docs

-Documentation for the OpenTXS protocol.
+Welcome to the OpenTXS protocol documentation.

 ## Document Types

-The directory `doctypes/` contains descriptions of the XML structures that are created by OpenTXS.
+The `doctypes/` folder contains descriptions of the XML structures that are created by OpenTXS.
 The format is described in [Document Types](DocumentTypes.md).